Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 The Arm Triangle Choke

 Setting up and catching an arm triangle from the bottom (guard position) is likely one of the first submissions you learn, but one of the last you master.
-There is definitely a trick to setting it up, and several tricks to the finish.
-This tutorial will offer some setups from very basic to moderately tricky, and a few different ways to complete the choke.
-Keep in mind that the back take and subsequent sweep are always viable options any time the head and arm choke doesn't work out.
-For more techniques you'll learn as a white belt, but work on for the next several decades, check out the BJJ Tutorial Encyclopedia.
+There is definitely a trick to setting it up and several tricks to the finish.
+This tutorial will offer some setups from very basic to moderately tricky and a few different ways to complete the choke.
+Keep in mind that the back take and subsequent sweep are always viable options any time the head-and-arm choke doesn't work out.

 Same Technique, One Motion